The Trouble with Traditional Assessments

 How do we take the theory of learner agency that is alive and growing in a school system and make it a reality?
 It’s something that is asked regularly in education.
 Amplify Learner Voice through Culturally Responsive and Sustaining Assessment, a new book from Mimi & Todd Press, provides a boots-on-the-ground field guide that provides a way forward to any system or school that wishes to do so.

-Blog Post Authors: Dr. Paul Bloomberg, Dr. Ingrid Twyman, Contributor: C. I. McGeeGet a sneak peek!
+Blog Post Authors: Dr. Paul Bloomberg and Dr. Ingrid TwymanGet a sneak peek!